 Weeds usually occur where grazing and farming activities have been concentrated – around stock yards, dams and along tracks.
 Many start as introduced pasture grasses or arrive on vehicles, in stock feed, or with cattle and sheep.

-When not controlled, weeds can out-compete native plants, smother native vegetation and have the potential to change fire regimes by providing a stock of fuel for wildfires.
+When not controlled, weeds can out-compete native plants, smother native vegetation and have the potential to change fire regimes by providing fuel for wildfires.

 At each of our reserves different weeds provide different challenges.
 Here are just a few.